david-cortes/how_to_use_rtd/README.md

 (The following assumes you are building the docs for ReadTheDocs, for local docs the steps will be different as you need to manually add the theme which RTD adds automatically)

-Optionally, if selected in step 2 to have links to the source code, and you want docs to render with a better theme than the ugly default white, add:
+Optionally, if you selected in step 2 to have links to the source code, and you want docs to render with a better theme than the ugly default white, add:
 ```python
 extensions = [
     'sphinx.ext.autodoc',